isaacs/minimatch/README.md

 Perform a case-insensitive match.

-### null
+### nonull

-Return an empty list from minimatch.match, instead of a list containing the pattern itself.
+When a match is not found by `minimatch.match`, return a list containing the pattern itself.
+When set, an empty list is returned if there are no matches.

 ### matchBase